-In 2015, Dais Contemporary collaborated with D&D London and Conran and Partners to commission a series of paintings for the German Gymnasium Restaurant, London.
+Dais collaborated with Conran and Partners and D&D London to commission a series of paintings for the German Gymnasium Restaurant, London.
 As a collection the artworks play a vital role in telling the story of the German Gymnasium’s past and making the modern day punter aware of the buildings rich history.

 In 2016 the German Gym was named the most beautiful restaurant in the world by the International Restaurant & Bar Design Awards.

 Dais commissioned emerging artist Maria Savva to produce six artworks for the property, each referencing the history of the site.

 Located in King’s Cross and by St Pancras railway station, the German Gym was originally constructed in 1864 for the German Gymnastic Society.
 The building was the first of its type in Britain, and was the first venue to host our National Olympic Games.